Published on

 Bromine dissolves in water slowlier than chlorine.
 As a result, its sanitation effect doesn't happen as fast as with chlorine products.

-Its effectiveness is similar to the one of chlorine.
-This makes bromine a great alternative for people who want to avoid chlorine-based chemicals.
+Its effectiveness is similar to that of chlorine.
+Bromine is an excellent alternative for people who want to avoid chlorine-based chemicals.

 This table illustrates the effectiveness of bromine use on various pathogens.